If you are scrambling for a last-minute Thanksgiving dessert recipe (that Pumpkin Roll now just seems like too much work?)

 - 6 ginger snap cookies

 - No need to clean out the bowl.
-Add whipped cream cheese, ½ cup (50 g) powdered sugar, ½ tsp (2.5ml) vanilla, pumpkin puree, and pumpkin pie spice beat until combined and smooth.
+Add whipped cream cheese, ½ cup (50 g) powdered sugar, ½ teaspoon (2.5ml) vanilla, pumpkin puree, and pumpkin pie spice beat until combined and smooth.

 - Transfer this cream cheese mixture into a large bowl.
 Fold in whipped cream mixture to the cream cheese mixture.
 Transfer to a large pastry bag fitted with a star tip.
 Keep secure by fastening a rubber band around the end of the pastry bag (so the filling doesn't spill out) pop in the fridge, lying horizontally on a shelf, until ready to serve.

 - Clean out the mixer bowl and whip up topping.
-Combine 1 cup (240 ml) heavy cream, ½ tsp (2.5 ml) vanilla, and 1 tbsp sugar (6 g) sugar and transfer into a pastry bag fitted with a small round tip.
+Combine 1 cup (240 ml) heavy cream, ½ teaspoon (2.5 ml) vanilla, and 1 tablespoon sugar (6 g) sugar and transfer into a pastry bag fitted with a small round tip.
 Affix with a rubber band and place horizontally in the fridge until ready to serve.

 - Place 6 store-bought ginger snaps in a re-seable plastic bag and whack with a rolling pin to create small cookie crumbs.
 Keep in the bag at room temperature until ready to serve.